|John D. Mueller, Lehrman Institute Fellow in Economics at the Ethics and Public Policy Center (www.eppc.org); President, LBMC LLC (www.lbmcllc.com)|

 (3) John D. Mueller, “Babies and Dollars: Babies and Dollars: Implications for USA, Russia, and the World,” available at http://demographia.ru/eng/articles/index.html?idR=80&idArt=1946 and http://www.eppc.org/programs/economics/publications/programID.41,pubID.4522/pub_detail.asp.
 I'd like to thank Mary Claire Reim for her assistance in gathering the data necessary to update the model.

 (4) Smith, A. (1966 , Smith, Wealth of Nations, IV.ii.9, accessed on 19 September 2009 from http://www.econlib.org/library/Smith/smWN13.html #IV.2.9.

-(7) Fertility rates should be adjusted for differences in mortality rates.
-The Net Reproduction Rate (NRR) represents a hypothetical woman whose experience matches the average rates of fertility and death of all women in a given year. (the Total Fertility Rate measures fertility alone.)
-An NRR of 1.00 indicates that each woman bears exactly one surviving daughter.
-The Total Fertility Rates used in the model equals twice the NRR.
+(8) Fertility rates should be adjusted for differences in mortality rates. the Net Reproduction Rate (NRR) represents a hypothetical woman whose experience matches the average rates of fertility and death of all women in a given year. (the Total Fertility Rate measures fertility alone.)
+An NRR of 1.00 indicates that each woman bears exactly one surviving daughter. the Total Fertility Rates used in the model equal twice the NRR.
 For example, the TFR in Mali in 2006 was 7.42, but the NRR was 1.987, which corresponds to a TFR of 3.97 children per couple.
 In other words, in Mali the typical couple had about 3-1/2 children simply to compensate for the likelihood of premature death before reaching child-bearing age.
 United Nations, Department of Economic and Social Affairs, Population Division, World Population Prospects: the 2008 Revision, New York, 2009; http://data.un.org/Data.aspx?d=PopDiv&f=variableID:48.